Relation as the Essence of Existence

 <dnr:entity id="E15" type="ExampleRing">

-<dnr:attribute name="description" value="The ring of polynomials with coefficients in a field." />
+<dnr:attribute name="description" value="Ring of polynomials with coefficients in a field."/>

 </dnr:entity>